solliancenet/microsoft-mysql-developer-guide/13_CaseStudies/13_00_CaseStudies.md

 ![This image shows the logo of Children's Mercy Kansas City.](media/children-mercy-logo.png "Children's Mercy Kansas City logo")

 [Children’s Mercy Kansas City](https://customers.microsoft.com/story/860516-childrens-mercy-health-provider-azure), an award-winning hospital and research institute, manages one of the leading genome sequencing centers in the United States.
 To better support researchers, Children’s Mercy is working with Microsoft and Pacific Biosciences to create a scalable, sharable, cloud-based data hub for vital research into pediatric diseases, built on Microsoft Genomics and Azure.
-It’s already garnering praise from the genomics research community and has potential to accelerate vital clinical care for children.
+It’s already garnering praise from the genomics research community and has the potential to accelerate vital clinical care for children.

 The hospital and research institute had an existing relationship with Microsoft, so when researchers saw sequencing data begin to push toward the CMRI datacenter’s storage limits, the organization chose to support its genomic data platform with Microsoft Genomics, Azure Database for MySQL, and Azure infrastructure as a service (IaaS) resources.